Nicblast/Street-Swift/README.md

 **Important note on methodology and data sources:**

-The data utilized in this project is a synthetic representation of car-sharing operations.
+The data utilized in this project is a *synthetic representation* of car-sharing operations.
 It was generated using a custom script to simulate high-variance business scenarios, such as regional demand shifts and service-level fluctuations.
 This approach allows for a controlled validation of the Business Analyst's diagnostic framework without compromising sensitive proprietary or PII (Personally Identifiable Information) data.

-## Business Problem
+## Business Problem | The issue

 **Why is our fleet underperforming, and where exactly are we losing money?**